DaveMielke/NBP/b2g/doc/UserInterface/ImportantScreens/home.rst

 The standard Android launcher allows you to switch between five home screens.
 Each of them has a search area at the left, a favourites bar at the right, and a large, customizable area in the middle.

 The default home screen is the middle one [Home Screen 3].
+Pressing Android's home key
+(either Space + Dots123456 or pressing Down while holding Dot4) when on any other home screen goes to this one.
+In other words, pressing Android's home key twice guarantees that you're on the default home screen.

 The search area (at the left), as it's rendered in braille, has a ``Search`` icon at the very top